- Fiction and Creative Nonfiction Mentor

-"Stories live inside you.
-The craft of fiction gives them an external life so others may experience them too.
-To accomplish this, we must pay attention to the smallest matters of craft with the same attention to the details of construction that any artist pays in wedding form with function.
-The rudiments of craft can be learned in a group setting, such as a campus classroom; but to master your craft, you are better served learning their craft if they study one-on-one with a mentor who is a published writer and a teacher whose experience in writing you can tap into.
-My approach to teaching fiction is to determine where each student is in her understanding of the fundamental elements of craft, then coaching her to get to where she wants to be.
-It has always been my approach as a teacher to persist in reminding an apprentice that stories, poems, essays are shaped objects.
-They have their own existence outside of their authors.
+"Stories live inside your mind.
+The careful craft of writing fiction gives stories an external life so others may experience them as well.
+To accomplish this, a fiction writer pays attention to even the smallest matters of technique with the same care for the details of construction that any artist pays in wedding form with function.
+While the rudiments of craft can be learned in a group setting, such as a campus classroom, students of writing are better served learning their craft if they study one-on-one with a mentor who is a published writer and a teacher with experience they can tap into.
+My approach to teaching fiction is to determine where my students are in their understanding of the fundamental elements of a good story, and coaching them to get where they need to be.
+As a teacher, I persistently remind my students that fictions are carefully shaped artful objects appealing to the eyes and senses of the reader.
+Good stories have their own existence beyond the pens of their authors.
 Find the right form and the subject takes on life of its own.
-Find the proper narrative voice—the most advantageous point of view—and the lives of the characters are brought to light, so that even their most mystical, magical incarnations become real as flesh."
+Find the proper narrative voice—the most advantageous point of view—and the lives of the characters are brought to light, so that even their most mystical or magical incarnations become real as flesh to a reader."